eslint/eslint/docs/user-guide/command-line-interface.md

 #### `-v`, `--version`

 This option outputs the current ESLint version onto the console.
 All other options are ignored when this is present.

-#### `--no-inline-config`

-This option prevents inline comments like `/*eslint-disable*/` or `/*global foo*/` from having any effect.
-This allows you to set an ESLint config without files modifying it.
-All inline config comments are ignored, e.g.:

-* `/*eslint-disable*/`
-* `/*eslint-enable*/`
-* `/*global*/`
-* `/*eslint*/`
-* `/*eslint-env*/`
-* `// eslint-disable-line`
-* `// eslint-disable-next-line`

-Example:

-    eslint --no-inline-config file.js

-#### `--report-unused-disable-directives`

-This option causes ESLint to report directive comments like `// eslint-disable-line` when no errors would have been reported on that line anyway.
-This can be useful to prevent future errors from unexpectedly being suppressed, by cleaning up old `eslint-disable` comments which are no longer applicable.

-**Warning**: When using this option, it is possible that new errors will start being reported whenever ESLint or custom rules are upgraded.
-For example, suppose a rule has a bug that causes it to report a false positive, and an `eslint-disable` comment is added to suppress the incorrect report.
-If the bug is then fixed in a patch release of ESLint, the `eslint-disable` comment will become unused since ESLint is no longer generating an incorrect report.
-This will result in a new reported error for the unused directive if the `report-unused-disable-directives` option is used.

-Example:

-    eslint --report-unused-disable-directives file.js

 #### `--print-config`